DionKill/dionkill/README.md

  * 🐈 Cats
  * 🎮 Games
  * 🖥️ Generally modding/tinkering with tech
  * ✅ Privacy.
-It's a lot that I'm putting my real name on here for Uni...
+It's a lot that I'm putting my real name on here for university...
  * ⌨️ Open source projects :D
 ***
 ## Anything about your repos?